Electronic Plan Check FAQS

 What is electronic plan check?

-Instead of reviewing and approving construction documents on paper, Building and Safety will accept online submittal of plans and calculations in PDF format.
-The review and approval process will take place digitally, and PDF files will be electronically transferred between parties using the internet.
+Instead of reviewing and approving construction documents on paper, Building and Safety accepts online submittal of plans and calculations in PDF format.
+The review and approval process takes place digitally, and PDF files are electronically transferred between parties using the internet.

 What file types can I submit?

-Multi-page PDF files will be the only file type accepted.
-PDF’s can be readily produced by nearly all CAD programs and scanning software.
-Hand-drawn plans can be scanned into PDF files at most copy stores for a small fee.
+Multi-page PDF files are the only file type accepted.
+PDFs can be produced by most CAD programs and scanning software.
+Hand-drawn plans can be scanned into PDF files at many copy stores for a small fee.

 Where do I submit plans?